Heapy1337/heapyFTP/README.md

-## What is PFTPC?
+## What is heapyFTP?
-PFTPC means Python FTP Client.
-PFTPC is a basic FTP Client that can... well... do basic stuff that every FTP Client can!
+heapyFTP is a basic FTP Client written in Python that can... well... do basic stuff that every FTP Client can!